Duisburg: Industrial revolution

 Duisburg's connection to the expanding railway network began in the 1840s, with the railway line to Düsseldorf completed in 1846, followed by the railway line via Dortmund to Minden in 1847.
-The city became an independent city borough in 1873, and by 1904 it celebrated the birth of its 100,000th resident, Ernst R. Straube.
+The city became an independent city borough in 1873.
+In 1904, it celebrated the birth of its 100,000th resident, Ernst R. Straube.
 Increasing competition between the ports of Duisburg and Ruhrort led, in 1905, to the merger of the ports, followed soon after by the unification of the cities of Duisburg, Ruhrort, and Meiderich.

 On 8 March 1921, French infantry occupied Duisburg to secure war reparation payments incurred during World War I. In 1929, Duisburg was merged with the neighboring city of Hamborn to form the new city of Duisburg-Hamborn.
 This name was later shortened to Duisburg in 1935.

 In November 1938, during the Kristallnacht pogroms organized by the Nazis, the city's synagogue was destroyed.

 World War II

-A major logistical center in the Ruhr and location of chemical, steel and iron industries, Duisburg was a primary target of Allied bombers.
-As such, it is considered by some historians to be the single most heavily bombed German city by the Allies during World War II, with industrial areas and residential blocks targeted by Allied incendiary bombs.
+A major logistical center in the Ruhr and location of chemical, steel and iron industries, Duisburg was a primary target of Allied bombers, with industrial areas and residential blocks targeted by Allied incendiary bombs.

 On the night of 12–13 June 1941, British bombers dropped a total of 445 tons of bombs in and around Duisburg.
 As part of the Battle of the Ruhr, another British raid of 577 bombers destroyed the old city between 12 and 13 May 1943 with 1,599 tons of bombs.
 During the bombing raids, 96,000 people were made homeless with countless lives lost.

-In 1944 the city was again badly damaged as a total of 2,000 tons of bombs were dropped on 22 May.
+In 1944, the city was again badly damaged as a total of 2,000 tons of bombs were dropped on 22 May.
 On 14 October, the tonnage was repeated with 2,018 tons when Halifax, Lancaster, and Mosquito bombers appeared over Duisburg as part of Operation Hurricane.
 This daylight raid was followed by a night attack; over 24 hours about 9,000 tons of HE and incendiaries had been dropped on Duisburg.
 Numerous similar attacks followed until the end of 1944.

 The Allied ground advance into Germany reached Duisburg in April 1945.
 The US 17th Airborne Division, acting as regular infantry and not in a parachute role, met only scattered resistance in the vicinity and captured the city on 12 April 1945.

-On 8 May 1945 the ADSEC Engineer Group A, led by Col. Helmer Swenholt, commanding officer of the 332nd Engineer General Service Regiment, constructed a railway bridge between Duisburg and Rheinhausen across the Rhine.
+On 8 May 1945, the ADSEC Engineer Group A, led by Col. Helmer Swenholt, commanding officer of the 332nd Engineer General Service Regiment, constructed a railway bridge between Duisburg and Rheinhausen across the Rhine.
 It was 860 m long, and constructed in six days, fifteen hours and twenty minutes, a record time.
 It was named the "Victory Bridge".